YuanWangOnward/DCM_RNN/experiments/experiment1-t_delta/readme.txt

-This experiment evaluate the influence of t_delta on the accuracy of simulation.
+This experiment map the influence of t_delta on the accuracy of simulation.